Create a workspace using the Account API

 Test your new workspace after its status is RUNNING:

 • User interface login on the new workspace — Confirm you can log in to the web application at URL https://<deployment-name>.cloud.databricks.com.
 For example, if the deployment name you specified during workspace creation is ABCSales, your workspace URL is https://abcsales.cloud.databricks.com.
-Use your account username and password.
+Log in using your account username.

 • REST API login on the new workspace — Confirm that you can access the REST API.
 The following example calls the Workspace Users API to get a list of users.